pyenv/pyenv/README.md

    Python.
 (In other words, whatever version would run if pyenv weren't in your `PATH`.)

-**NOTE:** You can activate multiple versions at the same time, e.g. `pyenv global 3.4.2 2.7.8`.
-This allows for parallel usage of python2 and python3, and is required with tools like `tox`.
+**NOTE:** You can activate multiple versions at the same time, including mulitple versions of Python2 or Python3 simultaneously.
+This allows for parallel usage of Python2 and Python3, and is required with tools like `tox`.
+For example, to set your path to first use your `system` Python and Python3 (set to 2.7.9 and 3.4.2 in this example), but also have Python 3.3.6, 3.2, and 2.5 available on your `PATH`, one would first `pyenv install` the missing versions, then set `pyenv global system 3.3.6 3.2 2.5`.
+At this point, one should be able to find the full executable path to each of these using `pyenv which`, e.g. `pyenv which python2.5` (should display `$PYENV_ROOT/versions/2.5/bin/python2.5`), or `pyenv which python3.4` (should display path to system Python3).

 ### Locating the Python Installation